|Major Groups > Mycotrophs > Entoloma abortivum|

-For over a hundred years it was believed that the Mr. Hyde form represented an "aborted" form of Dr. Jeckyll, an Entoloma that never happened--as the species name suggests.
-In the seventies, however, mycologists suggested that Mr. Hyde might result from parasitizing action on the part of the mycelium of Armillaria mellea.
-But recent research has turned this idea on its head, suggesting that Entoloma abortivum is the parasite, and Armillaria mellea the victim!
+For over a hundred years it was believed that the lumpy masses of tissue represented an "aborted" form of the Entoloma--like a mushroom that never happened--as the species name suggests.
+In the seventies, however, mycologists suggested that the masses of tissue might result from parasitizing action on the part of the mycelium of Armillaria mellea.
+But more recent research (Czederpiltz, Volk & Burdsall, 2001) has turned this idea on its head, suggesting that Entoloma abortivum is the parasite, and Armillaria mellea the victim!
 See the comments below for the whole story.

-Ecology: Parasitic on species of Armillaria, and perhaps also saprobic, growing scattered or gregariously near decaying wood, or in leaf litter near decaying wood; usually encountered with Armillaria species fruiting in the vicinity; late summer and fall; widely distributed east of the Rocky Mountains.
+Ecology: Parasitic on species of Armillaria, and probably also saprobic on woody debris and leaf litter, growing scattered or gregariously near decaying wood in hardwood forests, or in leaf litter near decaying wood; often encountered with Armillaria species fruiting in the vicinity; late summer and fall; widely distributed east of the Rocky Mountains.

-Cap: 4-10 cm; convex with an inrolled margin, expanding to flat, broadly convex, or with a central bump; fairly smooth, or with appressed fibers; dry; gray to grayish brown.
+Cap: 2-8 cm; convex with an inrolled margin, expanding to flat, broadly convex, with or without a central bump; fairly bald, or with appressed fibers; dry; gray to grayish brown; the margin not lined.

-Gills: Attached to the stem or beginning to run down it; close or crowded; pale grayish at first, later becoming pink from maturing spores.
+Gills: Attached to the stem or, more commonly, beginning to run down it; close or crowded; pale grayish at first, later becoming pink from maturing spores.

-Stem: 3-10 cm long; .5-2 cm thick; occasionally somewhat off-center; typically with an enlarged base; solid; smooth or finely hairy; with white basal mycelium and threads.
+Stem: 2-8 cm long; 0.5-1.5 cm thick; occasionally somewhat off-center; typically with an enlarged base; solid; bald or finely hairy; with white basal mycelium and threads.